A General Neural Backbone for Mixed-Integer Linear Optimization via Dual Attention: Additional Results

 To further demonstrate the practicality of our attention-based model, we conducted binary variable prediction experiments on MIPLIB \cite{gleixner2021miplib}, a well-recognized benchmark with 240 challenging instances from various real-world scenarios.
-Binary variables are majority in MIPLIB: 164 out of the 240 instances are pure binary, and in 44 out of the remaining 76 instances, more than 90\% of the integer variables are binary \cite{ding2020accelerating}.
+Binary variables are the majority in MIPLIB: 164 out of the 240 instances are pure binary, and in 44 out of the remaining 76 instances, more than 90\% of the integer variables are binary \cite{ding2020accelerating}.
 This underscores the practical relevance of accurately predicting binary variables in MILP.

-We use 215 MIPLIB instances for evaluation, with 25 instances left out due to no binary variable, no feasible solution with 3,600s Gurobi solving, or out-of-memory on our machine (listed in Appendix \ref{sec:exclude_MIPLIB}).
+We use 215 MIPLIB instances for evaluation, with 25 instances excluded due to three reasons: 1) no binary variables after preprocessing, 2) no feasible solution found after 3,600 seconds Gurobi solving, and 3) out-of-memory.
+The specific excluded instances are listed in Table \ref{tab:milplib_benckmark_excluded}.
+All the remaining instances are used in our experiments, among which the largest problem contains 550,539 variables, 1,484 constraints, and 1,101,078 nonzeros.

 Given the substantial heterogeneity of MIPLIB instances, directly training prediction models is difficult.
 We therefore evaluate the out-of-distribution generalization ability of models pre-trained on the MIS, CA, and WA datasets.
 Models trained on IP are excluded because the positional encoding used to break symmetries in IP is not generally applicable to MIPLIB instances.
 It is worth noting that the ratio of 0 to 1 labels in the MIPLIB benchmark is approximately 42:1, which is extremely imbalanced.
 Results in Table \ref{tab:binary-pred-MIPLIB-all} demonstrate that our attention-based model significantly outperforms BGNN, regardless of the pre-training sources.
-The lower error of BGNN-CA over Ours-CA is misleading: under the extreme class imbalance, predicting all variables as 0 yields superficially low error rates but provides no meaningful discriminative ability, as reflected by its near-zero MCC (0.0001), low balanced accuracy (0.5000), and low macro-F1 score (0.4987).
+The lower error of BGNN-CA over Ours-CA is misleading: under the extreme class imbalance, predicting all variables as 0 yields superficially low error rates but provides no meaningful discriminative ability, as reflected by its near-zero MCC (0.0001) and low macro-F1 score (0.4987).
 In contrast, our CA model maintains significantly better predictive power despite the dataset shift and label imbalance.
 Overall, these results demonstrate that our attention-based architecture generalizes robustly to MIPLIB instances that differ significantly from the training distributions, highlighting its potential for practical deployment in real-world MILP solving.